adamfowleruk/mljs/planning.md

    - Page Settings tab
     - Change of layout working, updating on screen live
      - Check for unknown zone names, and move to last zone in widget
-   - Widgets tab
+   - IN PROGRESS Widgets tab
     - Add layouts to widgets class list in own section at top
     - Make widget list scroll internally (so it doesn't distort lower tabs' positions)
-    - Validate new Config wrapper instances
+    - DONE Validate new Config wrapper instances
-     - Add/remove multiple sub configs (highcharts especially)
+     - DONE Add/remove multiple sub configs (highcharts especially)
+      - DONE BUG adding new multiple element for highcharts shows "cannot configure this widget" rather than config details
-     - Validate for context config too
+     - DONE Validate for context config too
-     - Check numeric/text field saving is working (appears to be ignored)
+     - DONE Check numeric/text field saving is working (appears to be ignored)
+     - DONE BUG HighCharts ignoring configuration
     - Link new widgets to existing contexts automatically
+     - NA Does each widget definition require a supportedContexts array option? -> No, just add in Workplace by default
+     - Link to all contexts in this release
+     - DEFERRED come up with sensible auto registration for widgets with contexts on page (for multi contexts)
     - Automatically add one context of each type per page (new or existing)
-   - TEST Context configuration for Workplace
+   - IN PROGRESS Context configuration for Workplace
     - TEST left hand side add, list contexts
     - DONE Search context config
      - DONE blank getConfigurationDefinition, setConfiguration